 - Mint (optional) – Adds freshness to the broth.
 This is an optional topping but I love using it.

-- Lime (optional) – Provide brightness to the broth before consuming.
+- Lime (optional) – Provides brightness to the broth before consuming.

 After marinating the beef, I combined the rest of the ginger and garlic to a soup pot with the onion.
 After cooking for a minute or so, I add in the marinated beef to brown.
 I then deglaze the pot with red wine.
 Red wine is typically not used in Bo Kho, but it just makes it tastes so good!
 After the wine, add in the rest of the ingredients aside from the mint and lime and bring the soup to a boil.
-Simmer the soup for 2 hours and your soup is done!
+Simmer the soup for 1 hour until your beef is tender and your soup is done!

 Tips on how to make the perfect bo kho

-- Use beef with a good amount of fat – I use a combination of beef shank and beef chuck because of the fat content.
+I use a combination of beef shank and beef chuck because of the fat content.
 That’s how you get a rich broth.
 I also like to use beef shank with the bone in because bones make for the best broths.
+Other cuts you can use are brisket and oxtail.
+Oxtail would make the most luxurious soup.

-- Serve with rice, noodles, or bread – I usually like to enjoy this soup with a baguette, but you can eat it with noodles or rice.
+I usually like to enjoy bo kho with a baguette, but you can eat it with rice noodles or rice.
 The last time I made this I served it with rice.

 Did you make this dish?